delphidabbler/codesnip-faq/SourceCode.md

 The [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/) is used for most of the original source code.
 For full details see the Source Code section of CodeSnip's [License file](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Docs/License.html)<sup>1</sup>.

+There are two exceptions:

+1. Code linked in from the Delphi RTL and VCL libraries.
+Given that you need Delphi to compile CodeSnip, that's not really an issue providing you don't distribute the Delphi library source code.
+2. The program's branding (including the program icon, splash screen and the words "DelphiDabbler" and "CodeSnip") may not be used in any software derived from the CodeSnip source code.
+CodeSnip's [License file](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Docs/License.html)<sup>1</sup> provides full details.

 Third party code uses a variety of open source licenses.
 Any third party libraries are also open source.

-The only exception is the code linked in from the Delphi RTL and VCL libraries.
-Given that you need Delphi to compile CodeSnip, that's not really an issue providing you don't distribute the Delphi library source code.

 <sup>**1**</sup> This license file relates to the current release.
 Versions for other releases etc. may vary slightly.
 Look at the file `License.html` for the release you are interested in.